×Gasteraloe 'Green Ice'

 Gasterias are susceptible to fungal infections, which usually appear as black spots on the leaves.
 These result from too much humidity or water on the leaves, but they should not spread too quickly.
 They have a natural defense mechanism against such fungal attacks, attack the invading organism and seal off the wounded spot.
 Generally, any place where Haworthia and Aloe thrive will be hospitable to a Gasteria.

 These succulents are small, shallow-rooted, and relatively slow-growing.
-Therefore, they are often grown in small clusters in wide, shallow dishes.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+When the cluster has outgrown its container, repot into a new wide and shallow container with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

 - Back to nothogenus ×Gasteraloe